How to Degauss Car Tires

 The tires may not be the main problem

-Many people with electrical hypersensitivities (EHS) get symptoms from driving their car.
+Some people with electrical hypersensitivities (EHS) get symptoms from driving their car (Granlund-Lind, 2004; Evans, 2010).
 That can have other causes than the magnetized tires.

-The alternator can often generate a stronger field than the tires, and the pulsing 12 volt DC electricity it sends out on the wires will make them radiate as well.
+The alternator can often generate a stronger field than the tires, and the pulsing 12 volt DC current it sends out on the wires will make them radiate as well.
 Anti-lock brakes usually have magnetic sensors on each wheel and put out magnetic pulses when turning.
-This can be measured with a gaussmeter (tesla meter), especially in the front foot well and dashboard.
+This can be measured with a gaussmeter, especially in the front foot well and dashboard.
 Gasoline cars also have a radiating ignition coil.

 Modern cars have many other sources of radiation, most of which cannot be picked up by a gaussmeter.
-These include the dozens of microprocessors throughout the car, wireless (RFID) communication with the key in the ignition slot, dashboard controls, wireless tire-pressure monitors, etc.
+These include the dozens of microprocessors throughout the car, wireless communication with any smart key, dashboard controls, wireless tire-pressure monitors, etc.

 You can test to see if the tires are likely to be a major problem.
 Find a place that does not produce symptoms if just standing there without the car.
 Then park the car there and sit in it with the engine running, but the car not moving.
 The tires do not create any EMF when the car sits still.
 If the symptoms are less than when driving the car, the tires are likely to be a problem (other possibilities include anti-lock brakes, wireless tire pressure sensors, speedometer, motion sickness and vibration sensitivity).